Brain Awareness Week

 Storytelling

-The Friedman Brain Institute and The Story Collider team up to bring you five true, personal stories from folks at all career stages about their journey through the brain… and beyond!
+On March 25th, The Friedman Brain Institute will bring you six true, personal stories from folks at all career stages about their journey through the brain… and beyond!

 Stories surround us.
 Everyone has a story to tell, whether it’s about how we came to be the way we are, a challenge, a triumph, or even a catastrophe.
 The power of storytelling is that it makes what we have to say relatable, gives us the ability to appeal to the values of others.
 As scientists, we can use storytelling to communicate our passion for science, our drive, and our successes and failures to our friends and families, potential donors, study sections, and the public.

-Stories of Brain and Beyond, a special Icahn Mount Sinai storytelling event in which five scientists shared true, personal stories of their scientific paths.
-Created through a collaboration between The Friedman Brain Institute and The Story Collider, and spearheaded by Aya Osman, PhD, and Abha K Rajbhandari, PhD, this event is performed live on-stage at Caveat, a New York City performance space.
+Stories of Brain and Beyond, a special Icahn School storytelling event in which five scientists shared true, personal stories of their scientific paths.
+Created through a collaboration between The Friedman Brain Institute and The Story Collider, and spearheaded by Aya Osman, PhD, and Abha K Rajbhandari, PhD, this event was performed live on-stage at Caveat, a New York City performance space.
 From the tragic to the hilarious, the storytellers explored the deeply human side of science.
-Hosts: Aya Osman, Abha Rajbhandari, and Paula Croxson

 Listen to our past “Stories of Brain and Beyond” storytellers